SideStore/SideStore/README.md

 (Contributions are welcome! 🙂)

 ## Requirements
-- Xcode 149
+- Xcode 14 (MacOS Monterey 12.5 Is the minimum for Xcode 14.)
-- iOS 18 (as of right now 14 is supported)
+- iOS 14
 - Rustup (`brew install rustup`)

-Why iOS 18?
+Why iOS 14?
 Targeting such a recent version of iOS allows us to accelerate development, especially since not many developers have older devices to test on.
 This is corrobated by the fact that SwiftUI support is much better, allowing us to transistion to a more modern UI codebase.
 ## Project Overview

 ### SideStore